angad9/Doctor-Appointment-Booking-Website/README.md

-## frontend is completed back is now developing
+## Frontend is completed Backend is now developing